Level 3 Diploma in Music Production

 We make sure all BIMM Institute courses are great value for money – representing a practical and affordable investment for your future career in the music industry.

-Module names and structure may be subject to change.
+Class names and structure may be subject to change.

 The Digital Audio Workstation (DAW) is essential in the production of contemporary music.
 It has enabled a producer to create and record music through a piece of software and is used in numerous applications from recording in a studio, writing an electronic track or producing for the moving image.
 This lesson provides students with the skills to be able to use the key concepts within a DAW such as MIDI programming, editing audio and MIDI, virtual instruments and automation and apply them to their own practice.